AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 Initial development is focused on real decision scenarios, including funding models, coordination systems, and reputation dynamics.

-A working prototype of the intake → simulation → output flow is currently being assembled and will be demonstrated in upcoming pilot scenarios.

-Initial real-world decision scenarios are already being structured and prepared for simulation through PIE, with early outputs focused on funding and coordination models.
+A working intake → simulation → output flow is currently being assembled, with early decision scenarios already structured and prepared for simulation through PIE.

 ---